 The Sandra Day O'Connor College of Law takes very seriously our role in forging the values of our students and in developing their sense of responsibility for public service.
 It is our goal that throughout our students' professional careers they will recognize an ethical obligation to perform public interest work and we realize the importance of their law school experience in instilling that obligation.

-We are the leading accredited law school in a metropolitan area of well over 3 million people.
+We are the leading accredited law school in a metropolitan area of over three million people.
 There are an enormous number of public interest issues in a city of this size and we offer our students the opportunity to get involved in those issues.
 Our students embrace this opportunity and together we are constantly striving to expand the breadth and depth of our public interest and pro bono activities.

 The Pro Bono Program